MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/configure-login-social-work-school-account.md

 2. **Configure you Local Account** - You can configure local account for your training portal by following the instructions below:

-    1. Navigate to the Microsoft EntraID (Azure AD) B2C tenant.
+    1. Navigate to the Azure AD B2C tenant.
     2. Under Policies select User Flow and click on the required User Flow from the populated list.
     3. Under Settings, select Identity Providers and check whether the configuration matches exactly as below.